sanorthey/pemmss/README.md

 - A folder containing any generated graphs.
 - A log file containing information useful for benchmarking and debugging.

+5. #### Alternative GUI interface
+Run app.py using python.

+Please note that this may not run correctly when ran from IDEs without native Jupyter notebook support such as Pycharm Community version.
+Has been tested to work with Pycharm Professional, VScode and when ran from the terminal (need to cd into pemmss folder to ensure it is the working directory).

 ### License:
 This model is licensed under a BSD 3-Clause License.
 See LICENSE.md for further information.

 ### Attribution and Citation:
-We request that any reference to this model in publications or presentations cite this GitHub repository and the journal article describing the model design and rationale.
+We request that any reference to this model in publications or presentations cite the Zenodo repository (https://doi.org/10.5281/zenodo.7001908) and the journal article (https://doi.org/10.1016/j.rcradv.2023.200137) describing the core model design and rationale.
 See CITATION.cff or below for specific details:

 Northey, S.A., Klose, S., Pauliuk, S., Yellishetty, M., Giurco, D. (2023).
 Primary Exploration, Mining and Metal Supply Scenario (PEMMSS) model: Towards a stochastic understanding of the mineral discovery, mine development and co-product recovery requirements to meet demand in a low-carbon future.
 Resources, Conservation & Recycling Advances 17: 200137. https://doi.org/10.1016/j.rcradv.2023.200137